Objects, Models and Constants

 PAPER = 'PAPER'

-EXECUTION = 'execution'
+EXECUTION = 'EXECUTION'

-class blueshift.api.ExecutionMode(value)
+class blueshift.protocol.ExecutionMode(value)

 Track the current execution mode of a live algo.
 AUTO stands for automatic sending of orders to the broker.
 ONECLICK means the user must confirm the order before it is send to the broker.